travelping/cennsonic/README.md

    the following:

    - kube_version — Kubernetes version

-   - cluster_name — use your name if differs from "cennsonic.example.net"

    - supplementary_addresses\_in\_ssl\_keys — list of all the IP addresses and DNS names that might be used to access Kubernetes API of the cluster.